 Confidence is only one of the many skills children learn while cooking alongside a parent.
 They learn to follow directions, and also learn basic nutrition, kitchen vocabulary, cooperation, and reading skills.
 Not to mention basic math and science concepts.
 William said to me once, “Mama, this one bigger than the other one.
 Can we use big one, Mama?” referring to a half cup and whole cup measuring cups.

-Below is a list of age appropriate tasks for your little helping hands.
+Below is a list of age appropriate tasks for cooking with kids.

 Most two year olds can…